kobylyanskiy/edge-docs/docs/quickstart.md

 !!! warning
-    You you should turn off location services on Windows in order to make the driver work smoother.
+    It is necessary to off location services on Windows in order to make the driver work smoother.
 This setting has a direct impact on the stability of the videostream.

 ##### Steps for disabling location services in Windows 10